ana-radchuk/JavaBasicPrograms/README.md

 NaturalNumsSum > code to calculate sum of the natural numbers;

-PerfectSquareCheck > code to check if a number is a perfect square;
+PerfectSquareCheck > code to check if number is a perfect square;

 PositiveNegativeCheck > code to check if number is positive or negative;